j23414/cavatica/README.md

 Cavatica has been adopted by the incertae-sedis group.

-This repo maintained for historical purposes.
+This repo is out of date.
+Please use the [incertae-sedis](https://github.com/incertae-sedis/cavatica) repo.

 # Cavatica
 Code and pipeline for fetching PubMed and PubMed Central data and co-author network analysis.
 This tool can be used to identify author trends among several search terms.